ESiWACE-S1/fesom2-accelerate/docs/refactoring.md

 - nlevels_nod2D : *integer array*
     - Array containing the size of some local dimension.
 - nl : *integer pointer*
-    - Points to a single integer value in T_MESH, probably the number of vertical layers.
+    - Points to a single integer value in T_MESH, representing the maximum number of vertical layers.

 #### FCT
 - fct_ttf_max : *real array*